traefik/traefik/docs/content/routing/services/index.md

 - `scheme` (optional), replaces the server URL `scheme` for the health check endpoint.
 - `mode` (default: http), if defined to `grpc`, will use the gRPC health check protocol to probe the server.
 - `hostname` (optional), sets the value of `hostname` in the `Host` header of the health check request.
-- `status` (optional), the HTTP status code of the health check request to expect from a service.
 - `port` (optional), replaces the server URL `port` for the health check endpoint.
 - `interval` (default: 30s), defines the frequency of the health check calls.
 - `timeout` (default: 5s), defines the maximum duration Traefik will wait for a health check request before considering the server unhealthy.
 - `headers` (optional), defines custom headers to be sent to the health check endpoint.
 - `followRedirects` (default: true), defines whether redirects should be followed during the health check calls.
 - `method` (default: GET), defines the HTTP method that will be used while connecting to the endpoint.
+- `status` (optional), defines the expected HTTP status code of the response to the health check request.

 !!! info "Interval & Timeout Format"